Pinscape Pico Config Tool > Output Hardware Tester

 Output Hardware Tester

-The separate Logical Output Port Tester window lets you view and test the software ports that DOF and other game programs on the PC access.
-DOF can't access the hardware ports you see here directly; it goes through the logical ports.
+The separate Logical Output Port Tester window lets you view and test the software ports that DOF and other game programs on the PC use.
+DOF (and other PC software) can't access the hardware ports you see in the Output Hardware Tester view directly; DOF can only see the "logical" ports shown in the Output Ports window.
 Your JSON configuration determines how the logical ports relate to the physical device outputs.

 Warning!
 Flipper Logic timers are disabled when this view is active.
 Exercise caution with devices that could overheat if activated for long intervals, since the normal protective timers can't intervene in this mode.
 When you activate a device port in this mode, it will remain activated until you manually turn it back off.